Jumbub/game-of-life-cpp/readme.md

 `make benchmark`

-# Install this guy inside the build folder
+Install this guy inside the build folder

+## References

+Used to create the benchmark tiles from an image: https://www.dcode.fr/binary-image